 Time at the South Pole is aligned with McMurdo Station, which is aligned with New Zealand.

 Working at the South Pole changes your perspective on the world.
 It is starkly beautiful.
 The weather and atmospheric effects are primary motivations for the scientific research conducted here.
-Temperatures are always below freezing, and the average temperature during the winter can approach -73°C (-100°F).
+Temperatures are always below freezing, and average monthly temperatures during the winter are around -60°C (-76°F).